Yes, this is another post featuring a big Buddha but this time it’s in a city you’ve probably never heard of.

-I visited for a little over a day at the end of my previous trip around Jiangnan province and was pleasantly surprised to find clean and modern city, quite different from most other middle-tier Chinese cities.
-After being treated to a sumptuous lunch I was taken to a brand new temple about half an hour outside the city center.
-Clearly the economic troubles were having little effect here as the temple had one of the biggest bronze Buddhas I had ever seen sitting atop the hillside.
+I visited for a little over a day at the end of my previous trip around Jiangnan province and was pleasantly surprised to find a clean and modern city, quite different from most other middle-tier Chinese cities.
+After being treated to a sumptuous lunch I was taken to a brand new temple about half an hour outside the city centre.
+Clearly, the economic troubles were having little impact here as the temple had one of the biggest bronze Buddhas I had ever seen sitting atop the hillside.

 In the evening we went for dinner in a restaurant near the port district.
-I have discussed at length in the past about my hatred for seafood but somehow everywhere I go people always want me to taste the local marine wildlife.
-Whilst most of the dinner was delicious this time I got to try “hairy crabs” which believe me are as unappealing as they sound.
-I really cannot fathom what makes people want to crack open these Alien facehugger-esq creatures and suck out their “tasty” flesh.
-For future reference this is how it makes me feel to eat one of these:
+I have discussed at length in the past my dislike for seafood but somehow people always want me to taste the local marine wildlife.
+Whilst most of the dinner was delicious this time I got to try “hairy crabs” which were as unappealing as they sound.

 Whilst Ningbo was a great day trip please people, no more seafood!